8cH9azbsFifZ/hangboard/README.md

 + 7 Segment display
 + Moonboard progress bar

+Further information can be found in [Frontend README](./frontend/README.md).

 ## Backend
 - Running on a Raspberry Pi.
 - Communicating to the frontend using MQTT.
 - The default hostname for the MQTT broker is "hangboard".
 Modification is possible in backend and frontend with a variable so far.

-The class documentation of the backend services can be found here: https://8ch9azbsfifz.github.io/hangboard/backend-doc/index.html.
+Further information can be found in [Backend README](./backend/README.md).

 ### Software documentation
 - The documentation is automatically generated using a commit hook on github and published on gh-pages.